-Venture further south still to Haus Khaz Village, a trendy part of town where the bright young things of Delhi frequent.
+Venture further south to Haus Khaz Village, a trendy part of town where the bright young people of Delhi frequent.
 Here too there are plenty of independent boutiques selling everything from designer clothing to dusty antiques.

-Dinner at Coast cafe is a great spot for traditional South Indian dishes, before, if you’ve got any gas left in your tank, a quick refuel at Social on dry-ice cocktails and kamikaze shots.
+Dinner at the Coast cafe is a great spot for traditional South Indian dishes, before, if you’ve got any gas left in your tank, a quick refuel at Social on dry-ice cocktails and kamikaze shots.

 Where to stay in Delhi?

 The Lodhi is an exquisite, luxurious 5 star hotel located in New Delhi, only a short walk from the to Humayun’s Tomb.
-The hotel features the sensational building facilities including outdoor swimming pool, salon, fitness center, spa and massage center, steam and sauna room, a library, a cigar lounge and a business center on premises.
+The hotel features sensational building facilities, including an outdoor swimming pool, salon, fitness center, spa and massage center, steam and sauna room, a library, a cigar lounge and a business center on premises.
 Indulgent rooms provide both modern and stylish stay with a great sense of comfort.

 Hotel Tara Palace Daryaganj

 Hotel Tara Palace Daryaganj provides comfortable and modern stay in New Delhi, a short walk from the Red Fort.
 It’s one of the best value deals in the New Delhi.
 Each room decorated in neutral tones and modern furnishings.

 Bloomrooms @ Link Road